-Top 5 3rd Quarter Trades of FO - GuruFocus.com
+Top 5 3rd Quarter Trades of Fo - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares International Equity Factor ETF has a price-earnings ratio of 10.30 and a price-book ratio of 1.45.
+In terms of valuation, iShares Emerging Markets Dividend ETF has a price-earnings ratio of 4.26 and a price-book ratio of 0.76.

-During the quarter, FOSTER & MOTLEY INC bought 174,667 shares of ARCA:FNDF for a total holding of 2,296,202.
-The trade had a 0.42% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $27.96.
+During the quarter, Fort Point Capital Partners LLC bought 41,875 shares of ARCA:AGG for a total holding of 218,945.
+The trade had a 0.67% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $100.47.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, FOSTER & MOTLEY INC bought 103,420 shares of ARCA:SCHF for a total holding of 1,496,895.
-The trade had a 0.28% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $31.39.
+Fort Point Capital Partners LLC reduced their investment in ARCA:GLD by 18,077 shares.
+The trade had a 0.5% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $160.81.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.